smatsushima1/documentation/vba.md

 val_contracts = go_to_folder.contracts.value

-'step 1 - save row value and folder column value 'whatever is captured in the folder column, we want to capture it
+' Save row value and folder column value
+' Whatever is captured in the folder column, we want to capture it With ws3.Columns(1) find_row = .Find(what:=val_contracts, LookAt:=xlWhole).Row

-With ws3.Columns(1)
-  find_row = .Find(what:=val_contracts, LookAt:=xlWhole).Row
   folder = .Cells(find_row, 2).value
 End With

-'step 2 - go to folder or raise warning
+' Go to folder or raise warning
-'if the folder value is empty, then instruct to add a folder for the contract 'if folder is there, then first check if system can access it (Dir folder) 'if there is an error, it will raise a msgbox then exit the sub 'if no errors, the system will go to folder
+' If the folder value is empty, then instruct to add a folder for the contract ' If folder is there, then first check if system can access it (Dir folder) ' If there is an error, it will raise a msgbox then exit the sub ' If no errors, the system will go to folder
 If folder = vbNullString Then
   MsgBox "No folders have been added for this contract." & vbCrLf & _
     vbCrLf & _